tari-project/doc-playground/docs/hackathon.md

 ```

 ### Set up the Ootle Wallet Daemon
-You'll need the `tari_dan_wallet_daemon` to proceed.
+You'll need the `tari_ootle_walletd` to proceed.
 You'll be able to find the latest binaries [here](https://github.com/tari-project/tari-dan/releases).
-If you don't, look to the end of this section for an alternative means of running the `tari_dan_wallet_daemon`
+If you don't, look to the end of this section for an alternative means of running the `tari_ootle_walletd`

 !!! warning "Release binaries not available"
     Unfortunately, there are no release binaries currently available.
 It is recommended that you use the Alternative Method mentioned above.
 Once launched, however, instructions for creating the accounts and claiming fees are the same.